Back to Glossary

 However, RLE has several drawbacks that limit its effectiveness in certain applications.
 One of the main drawbacks is that it is not very effective for compressing data that contains a lot of randomness or complexity.
 In these cases, RLE may increase the data size because it requires additional symbols to represent the data.

 Another drawback of RLE is that it is not very flexible.
 It can only identify consecutive runs of the same data value and cannot handle more complex patterns or variations in the data.
-This limits its usefulness in applications that require more advanced compression techniques.
+This limits its usefulness in applications that require more advanced video compression techniques.

 Run-length encoding and LZ77